Binary Search Algorithm Code Template

 return left - 1;

-Answer: Similarly, the key point is here:
+Answer: The key point is here:

 if (nums[mid] == target) {